open-edge-insights/ts-kapacitor/README.md

   * Do the [provisioning](../README.md#provision) and run the EII stack.

-## Step to run the samples of multiple UDFs in a single task and mulitple tasks using single UDF
+## Step to run the samples of multiple UDFs in a single task and multiple tasks using single UDF

   * please refer to the [samples/README](samples/README.md)